ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 ## [From _The Friend; a Religious and Literary Journal (1827-1906)_](https://iiif.archivelab.org/iiif/sim_friend-a-religious-and-literary-journal_1882-09-30_56_8?page=3)

 #### 1882-09-30 &middot; Philadelphia

 <table style="width: 100%;"><tr><td style="width: 50%">

-could not praise, was chained ;
+re it could not praise, was chained ;
 If bold in virtue’s cause it spoke,

 Yet gentle concord never broke,